Writing Center instructors aim to teach students in all disciplines (except for Comm-A courses) and at all levels to become more effective writers.

-In individual meetings, our 50 experienced composition instructors help students develop and organize ideas for papers, theses, or dissertations; although we do not offer a proofreading service, instructors provide a critical audience for students, pointing out possible problems in their drafts and offering advice for revisions.
+In individual meetings, our experienced instructors help students develop and organize ideas for papers, theses, or dissertations.
+Although we do not offer a proofreading service, instructors provide a critical audience for students, pointing out possible problems in their drafts and offering advice for revisions.

 Online Writing Center